 About how Nesbitt Realty handles key for property owners in Dayton

 We will need several copies of your keys to manage the rental home.
 In addition to keys for the renter, we'll need at least one full set for Nesbitt Realty to keep in our key safe.
-When the renter moves-in Nesbitt Realty will provide the renters a number of keys appropriate for the number of adult occupants listed on the lease.
+When the renter moves-in Nesbitt Realty will give the renters a number of keys appropriate for the number of adult occupants listed on the lease.

-Do you need understand more about our local real estate market?
+Do you need know more about this local real estate market?

 Landlord Reference